KEIYINC/mqtt_pool_monitor/README.md

 ## Overview

+This github repository includes only mobile part of the project.
 This Flutter application is designed to monitor and display real-time pool sensor data, including pH levels, temperature, chlorine concentration, and other parameters from an IoT device using the MQTT protocol.
 It enables seamless data retrieval and visualization on a mobile platform.

 ---